keptn/tutorials/site/tutorials/snippets/08/quality-gates/setupQualityGate-crc.md

 keptn add-resource --project=sockshop --stage=staging --service=carts --resource=slo-quality-gates.yaml --resourceUri=slo.yaml
 ```

-This will add the `SLO.yaml` file to your Keptn - which is the declaritive definition of a quality gate.
+This will add the `SLO.yaml` file to your Keptn - which is the declarative definition of a quality gate.
 Let's take a look at the file contents:

 ```
 ---